timjones1/fastai/README.md

 - Use `fg` in the terminal to bring vim back into the foreground.
 - Use `jobs` to see processes running in the background.

--`o` open new line of text below current cursor position and enter inster mode, ready for text entry.
+- `o` open new line of text below current cursor position and enter insert mode, ready for text entry.
 - `Shift + o` open a new line of text above the current curor position.
+- `Shift + a` append current line by moving cursor to end of line and enteirng insert mode.

+#### Motions
 - `w` to move forwards one word
 - `b` to move backwards by one word
+- `j` move down one line or use curor down arrow
+- `k` move up one line or use cursor up arrow
+- `h` move left one chracter or use left arrow
+- `l` move right one character or use right arrow